martinoshattuck-ppd/-General-Artificial-Intelligence-GAI-Core-Simulation/README.md

-# AI Decision Engine (Plug & Play) Core Simulation ## Overview **GAICore** is a Python-based simulation framework that models the fundamental components of a General Artificial Intelligence (GAI) system.## 💰 Why Use GAICore?
+# General Artificial Intelligence (GAI) Core Simulation ## Overview **GAICore** is a Python-based simulation framework that models the fundamental components of a General Artificial Intelligence (GAI) system.## 💰 Why Use GAICore?

 Most AI tools require heavy setup, training, and tuning.